Average Cost of Car Insurance in Maryland

 Baltimore Crime and Car Theft Crisis

 Baltimore has the highest car insurance rates in Maryland with average annual premiums much higher than rural counties.
-Car theft has increased substantially in Baltimore, with many stolen cars being Kias and Hyundais due to viral TikTok videos showing how to steal them.
+Car theft has increased sharply in Baltimore, with many stolen cars being Kias and Hyundais due to viral TikTok videos showing how to steal them.

 male icon